epfl-ada/ada-2023-project-theredpandada5/ada_website/index.markdown

 We all know romance movies and their clichés.
 We like them to be what we expect.
 But maybe that's not all.
 Maybe it isn't enough to know the tropes, the archetypes for the personas, the timing, the associated genres…

-Predicting the ending of a movie is easier than predicting its success !
+Predicting the ending of a movie is easier than predicting its success!
 Even if we explain at best 26% of the variance of the ratings, we can't explain it all.
 There may be no universal perfect love story.
 Everyone loves a different plot at a different time, and that's actually not so surprising.
 People and their tastes are difficult to anticipate, and that doesn’t mean that what we’ve found is unfruitful!

-In the end, we can still conclude a few things.
-First of all, we notice that even on clichés or personas with significant impacts, the regression coefficient is quite “low” and mostly due to global movie characteristics (around 0.3).
-Ratings always remain in a “reasonable” range.
-This suggests that there is no huge impacting factor.
-This is perhaps a consequence of group effect: people tend to follow the first few votes about a movie.

 As for the results, a small summary seems necessary :
 - Love triangles and weddings stopped at the altar tend to annoy the audience.
 They are very common, and perhaps became boring?